- Aug 12, 2025

 What is the dress code for entering the Mahakaleshwar Temple?

-The dress code for the Mahakaleshwar temple tends to require men to wear a dhoti and angavastram, and women are further requested to wear a saree or a salwar kameez with a dupatta.
+The dress code for the Mahakaleshwar temple typically requires men to wear a dhoti and angavastram, and women to wear a saree or salwar kameez with a dupatta.
 This dress code applies to all visitors, and it is imperative to participate in Bhasma Aarti or to enter the Garbh Griha.

 What is the best time to visit the Mahakaleshwar temple?